Double Bay Day Surgery 1997-2011

 by Dr Hodgkinson in the Double Bay Day Surgery

 We insist that all patients are ASA1 candidates and all patients have a full blood count pre-operatively with assessment of their Hepatitis C and HIV status.
-We also insist that in certain procedures such as facelifting, abdominoplasty or breast reductions, that smoking is desisted from by the patient for at least two to four weeks prior to the surgery and continue to be abstinent during the post-operative period.
+We also insist that in certain procedures such as facelifting, abdominoplasty or breast reductions in Sydney, that smoking is desisted from by the patient for at least two to four weeks prior to the surgery and continue to be abstinent during the post-operative period.

 Special Issues related to Facelifts